It’s only been a month, but I’m already seriously homesick for New Zealand.

 I tried to fly somewhere new every 6 weeks, but that still left a lot of non-travel time.

-Luckily, Auckland is close to a number of amazing day trip destinations.
+Luckily, Auckland is close to a number of amazing day trips.

 Every trip on this list is under 3 hours driving time from the CBD.